amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

 A user may request periodic writes of field data for the purposes of vizualization.
 The user will specify explicitly what is to be included in the file at each snapshot.
 Visualization files can only be written at intervals corresponding to the numerical time step values; writes are controlled by timestep cycle number.

-* `"Visualization Data`" [list] can accept a file name base [string], cycle data [list] and number of digits [int] used to generate the file name (e.g. file00050 if 5 digits and time step 50).
+* `"Visualization Data`" [list] can accept a file name base [string] and cycle data [list] that is used to generate the file base name or directory base name that is used in writing visualization data.
 It can also accept a set of lists to specify which state variables to write.

   * `"File Name Base`" [string]

   * `"Cycle Data`" [string] can accept start, end and interval data for cycle number

     * `"Start`" [int] step number of first file